exoscale/go.mk/README.md

 Any variable you want to override must be declared BEFORE including `go.mk/init.mk`

+### "Public" targets

+If a *public* project (i.e. Open Source project repository hosted in a public GitHub) uses `go.mk`, it can include the `public.mk` Makefile to access public-only targets such as `release`, that calls [GoReleaser][goreleaser] in order to handle releases of the project according to the configuration set in the `.goreleaser.yml` file.

+    include ./go.mk/init.mk
+    include ./go.mk/public.mk

+And then:

+    ➜ make git-tag
+      # Set a new Git tag
+    ➜ git push --tags
+    ➜ make release
+      [...]

+#### `release`

+The `release` target requires a `PROJECT_URL` Makefile variable set to the HTTP URL of the project repository, e.g. `https://github.com/alice/cool_project`.

 ## Extendable targets

 An extendable target is a `make` target (`build`, `vet`, `lint` ...) which can